 When not docked, at anchor, or sailing, all crew must wear a life jacket when outside- you may take it off inside as long as you know where you put it (for easy access).

-Bringing guests to the boat, without specific permissions from the captain, is strictly prohibited.
+Bringing guests to the boat without specific permission from the captain is strictly prohibited.
 Though it is important to note that we enjoy socializing with the locals and sometimes invite them for dinner or waffles, especially if they might be interested in joining us on a cleanup operation 🙂

 When the captain is absent, the crew is responsible for the boat and its belongings.
-It is important to realize that the boat is the place we live out our personal lives for weeks or months; consider that a stranger visiting should never jeopardize the comfort and security of the crew aboard.
+It is essential to realize that the boat is where we live our personal lives for weeks or months; consider that a stranger visiting should never jeopardize the comfort and security of the crew aboard.

-A full security brief will be given on your arrival.
+A complete security brief will be given on your arrival.

-If you do not have the tetanus vaccine, or if it’s older than 10 years, it’s important that you get it before your arrival.
-Even if we use gloves and other kinds of protections, you may get scratches while cleaning dirty trash at the beaches, so it’s better to be safe!
+If you do not have the tetanus vaccine, or if it’s older than 10 years, you must get it before your arrival.
+Even if we use gloves and other kinds of protection, you may get scratches while cleaning dirty trash at the beaches, so it’s better to be safe!